 If you use the AWS account credentials on a regular basis, we recommend that you also regularly rotate those.
 The account password policy does not apply to the AWS account credentials.
 IAM users cannot manage credentials for the AWS account, so you must use the AWS account's credentials (not a user's) to change the AWS account credentials.
 Note that we recommend against using the AWS account credentials for everyday work in AWS.

-The following steps describe the general process for rotating either an access key or a certificate without interrupting your applications.
-These steps show the CLI and API commands for rotating credentials.
+The following steps describe the general process for rotating an access key without interrupting your applications.
+These steps show the CLI and API commands for rotating access keys.
 You can also perform these tasks using the console; for details, see Creating, Modifying, and Viewing User Access Keys (AWS Management Console).

-While the first set of credentials is still active, create a second set of credentials (or upload a second one, in the case of a certificate), which will be active by default.
-At this point, the user has two active sets of credentials.
+While the first access key is still active, create a second access key, which will be active by default.
+At this point, the user has two active access keys.

-Update all applications to use the new credentials.
+Update all applications to use the new access key.

-Change the state of the first set of credentials to
+Change the state of the first access key to

-Using only the new credentials, confirm that your applications are working well.
+Using only the new access key, confirm that your applications are working well.
 If you

-need to, you can revert to using the original set of credentials by switching its state back
+need to, you can revert to using the original access key by switching its state back

 For more information, see the following: